YannickYayo/livewire-todolist/README.md

 -   Update items per page
 -   Fix search property not updated on query string
--   Find a way to validate an edited todo, Livewire's validation seems to not fit
+-   Find a way to validate an edited todo, Livewire's validation seems to not fit for this case